 Lubbock consumers will have the power to choose their electricity provider in mid-July 2023 to the end of August 2023.

 No. All electric meters in LP&L will transition to a competitive market in mid-July 2023.
 If you fail to choose an electricity supplier during the enrollment period, you will be assigned to the Provider of Last Resort (POLR).
 POLR rates are typically the highest in the market.
 It’s to your benefit to shop and choose a supplier.

 Electricity choice in Lubbock runs from mid-July to the end of August 2023.
 Your power will switch to your new supplier on your October 2023 meter read date.

 Once electric choice is open, you can find the cheapest electricity plan for your Lubbock home or business by shopping online.
 We recommend shopping only the no gimmicks fixed rate electricity plans.
 We call these Basic Electricity.

 Plans that have tiered rates, bill credits and flat bill amounts look attractive.
 But the fine print behind them may leave you paying more than you expected.
 To find the cheapest electricity rates, always shop based on your monthly electricity usage.
 Sites like ElectricityPlans.com let you enter your usage to compare rates.

-Business owners in Lubbock will have to choose their electricity supplier under LP&L deregulation in fall 2023.
+Business owners in Lubbock will have to choose their electricity supplier under LP&L deregulation in mid-July to August 2023.
 You’ll be able to lock in a fixed electricity rate plan to help with your budgeting.
 The process of electricity shopping may be confusing at first, since deregulation is new.

 Working with an advisor or electricity broker can help you better understand the process.
 Businesses that spend under $2500 monthly can shop commercial electricity rates online once electric choice starts.
 Businesses that spend over $2500 monthly can work with an energy advisor to find the best electricity supplier.